 There are a lot of financial principles to learn but start here.
 Get yourself a good financial plan in place and see the Financial information for more and read The Richest Man in Babylon.
 That is where I have received these principles at, they are not original.
-Stop working for Starbucks, McDonalds, Amazon, and other places you may spend your earning, and start working for yourself and make your earnings work for you.
+Stop working for Starbucks, McDonalds, Amazon, and other places you may spend your earnings, and start working for yourself and make your earnings work for you.
 Remember things do not have to be complicated, let us keep life simple.
 Too many times we over-complicate things and make it worse.
 Stick to the basics and keep hustling.

 Living a simple life does not mean being broke.